Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Methodology

 \subsubsection{BlackVIP}

-\cd{ By default, we adopt an ImageNet pre-trained model with a self-supervised learning (SSL) objective as a frozen feature encoder $f(\cdot)$.
-Though the encoder can also be a supervised counterpart or trained from scratch, we choose a frozen SSL encoder by following three reasons: 1) It has been widely substantiated that self-supervised representation contains the multiple discriminative features and spatial information \cite{caron2021emerging, he2022masked, li2021benchmarking, liu2022selfsupervised, huang2022survey, fang2022unleashing, pan2022towards}, so it is more helpful to use SSL pre-trained encoder than label-supervised encoder for robust adaption of black-box PTM on diverse tasks.
-2) ImageNet pre-trained models are currently well-publicized \cite{ rw2019timm}, so they can be readily adopted by local users, and does not hurt our realistic experimental setting.
+We adopt an ImageNet pre-trained model with a self-supervised learning (SSL) objective as a frozen feature encoder $f(\cdot)$ by default.
+Although the encoder can also be a supervised counterpart or trained from scratch, we choose a frozen SSL encoder for the following three reasons: 1) It has been widely substantiated that self-supervised representation contains multiple discriminative features and spatial information \cite{caron2021emerging, he2022masked, li2021benchmarking, liu2022selfsupervised, huang2022survey, fang2022unleashing, pan2022towards}, so it is more helpful to use a pre-trained SSL encoder than the label-supervised encoder to adapt PTM on various tasks.
+2) ImageNet pre-trained models are currently well-publicized \cite{rw2019timm}, so they can be readily adopted by local users, and do not hurt our realistic experimental setting.
 3) By leveraging the frozen pre-trained encoder, we significantly reduce the number of learnable parameters compared to the case of training the encoder from scratch.
-The reduced dimension of optimization contributes to efficient gradient approximation.}
+The reduced dimension of optimization contributes to efficient gradient approximation.